-The coronavirus pandemic has prevented our church from meeting for worship and also severely limited the regular sessions tending the flowers and plants in St Mary’s Churchyard.
-May 2020 was the time planned for the Chelsea Flower Show but this has been cancelled and instead there a virtual show has been substituted.
+The coronavirus pandemic prevented our church from meeting for worship and also severely limited the regular sessions tending the flowers and plants in St Mary’s Churchyard.
+May 2020 was the time planned for the Chelsea Flower Show but this was cancelled and instead a virtual show has been substituted.
 Taking our lead from Chelsea, church members were invite to submit photos of their own gardens or scenes of nature whilst out for their permitted daily exercise to create our own virtual garden.
 The following are a selection of the images submitted.

 And the Lord God made a garden in the east, in Eden; and there he put the man whom he had made.
 And out of the earth the Lord made every tree to come, delighting the eye and good for food.
 And the Lord God took the man and put him in the garden of Eden to do work in it and take care of it.

 The first three are from Anne Smith:

 Franklin Bishop contributed these three including the second one which is a view of the fields at Aunty Ellen’s house:

 Andrea Swarbrick provided this view of her garden:

 Joyce Rich sent three pictures from her garden writing “Spring has encouraged things to grow, and although it is far from perfect I have some colour.
 Here is the skimmia in full bloom and smelling so sweet at night, the spiraea ‘Bridal Wreath’ flowering in spite of drastic cutting back, and the green young leaves of the acer.
 This last one started as a shrub in a large pot, but now is a tree in the garden.”